Inter regalia (Scots law): Ultimus haeres

 Typically, where an individual dies without leaving a valid will, (i.e.: they die intestate) their estate is distributed amongst surviving relatives under the Succession (Scotland) Act 1964.
 However, where the deceased leaves no surviving heirs, their estate (including any land) falls to the Crown as ultimus haeres (the ultimate heir).
 The QLTR, in conjunction with the Procurator Fiscal Service, operates a National Ultimus Haeres Unit ("NUHU") based in Hamilton, South Lanarkshire to receive, process and investigate all unclaimed estates from individuals domiciled in Scotland.
 There is no limit to inheritance in Scots law, and with the developments in DNA testing, an heir to the estate will typically be found; especially with the rise of professional genealogical search companies, informally termed heir hunters.
 The heirs to an estate can then claim their legal right to the estate from the Crown.
 Any unclaimed estates after an exhaustive search are claimed by the Crown and the claimed estate is paid into the Scottish Consolidated Fund.

-Historical Regalia Minora Rights
+Historical regalia minora rights

 Historically, the following rights were considered part of the regalia minora but are now not considered so: